When do I have to claim tax relief?

 Claiming additional tax relief

-If you are a higher or an additional rate taxpayer (pay income tax at a rate above 20%) and your workplace pension scheme is operated on ‘relief at source‘, you can be eligible to claim extra tax from the government.
+If you happen to be a higher or additional rate taxpayer (meaning you pay income tax at a rate above 20%), and your workplace pension scheme operates on a “relief at source” basis, you may have the opportunity to claim additional tax from the government.

 How does it work?